KieDani/SpinAndTrajectoryTableTennis/README.md

 We are happy to announce that the paper is accepted at the CVSports workshop at CVPR 2025.

+We are even more happy to announce that we won the CVSports best paper award! 😁

 ## Preparation
 You can download the data and the trained models [here](https://mediastore.rz.uni-augsburg.de/get/GefuOVBcA7/).
 Extact the data.